tiagosiebler/bitmart-api/README.md

 ### Demo Trading

 BitMart provides a simulated trading environment for testing futures trading strategies.
-Enable demo mode by adding `useDemo: true` to your client configuration:
+Enable demo mode by adding `demoTrading: true` to your client configuration:

 **REST API (Futures V2 only):**